-Liferay provides many sample projects that are useful for those interested in learning best practices on structuring their projects to accomplish specific tasks.
+Liferay provides many sample projects that are useful for those interested in learning best practices on structuring their projects to accomplish specific tasks in Liferay DXP.
 These samples can be found in the liferay-blade-samples Github repository.
 You can also learn more about these samples by visiting the Liferay Sample Projects article.

 You can generate these samples using Blade CLI for convenience, instead of cloning the repository and manually copy/pasting them to your environment.
 To do this, use the following syntax:

 blade samples <NAME>

 For example, if you wanted to generate the portlet-ds sample, you could execute